mjziebarth/DOOMERCAT/qgis-plugin/help.md

 oblique Mercator equator is horizontal in the resulting projection.
-If the box is checked, an affine transformation is performed that ensures that North is upwards at the projection center.
+If the box is checked, an affine transformation is performed that ensures that north is upwards at the projection center.

 [1] von Specht, Ziebarth, Veh (in prep.)